Policy Learning with Asymmetric Counterfactual Utilities: Introduction

 \section{Introduction}

-The well-known Trolley Problem in ethics goes as follows: \begin{quote} Edward is the driver of a trolley, whose brakes have just failed.
+The well-known Trolley Problem in ethics goes as follows: \begin{quote} \singlespace Edward is the driver of a trolley, whose brakes have just failed.
 On the track ahead of him are five people; the banks are so steep that they will not be able to get off the track in time.
 The track has a spur leading off to the right, and Edward can turn the trolley onto it.
 Unfortunately there is one person on the right-hand track.
 Edward can turn the trolley, killing the one; or he can refrain from turning the trolley, killing the five \citep[][p.
 206]{jarv:76}. \end{quote} Should Edward turn the trolley?
 Is killing someone worse than letting them die?
 Such ethical dilemmas frequently confront us in moral and legal debates concerning various issues that range from abortion to self-driving cars \citep[e.g.,][]{foot:67,lin:16}.
-Similarly, in the ethics of modern medicine, the Hippocratic principle of ``do no harm'' remains influential \citep[e.g.,][]{smit:05}.
+Similarly, in the ethics of modern medicine, the Hippocratic principle of ``do no harm'' remains influential \citep[e.g.,][]{jonsen1978,smit:05,wiens2019}.
 In the language of utility theory, a physician may assign a utility loss of greater magnitude to the case where a new drug harms a patient than to the case where not providing the new drug leads to the failure to save a patient \citep[e.g.,][]{bord:09}.

-These examples illustrate the potential applications of \emph{asymmetric} utilities, which treat an undesirable outcome differently depending on which action causes it.
-Yet, to the best of our knowledge, the existing literature on data-driven decision making and algorithmic policy learning assumes that the decision maker's utility function is \emph{symmetric} and only depends on the observed outcome regardless of which action causes it.
+These examples illustrate the potential applications of \emph{asymmetric counterfactual} utilities that depend not only on the observed outcome, but also on the counterfactual outcome that could occur under a different action, and treat actions differently depending on their corresponding potential outcomes.
+Yet, to the best of our knowledge, the existing literature on data-driven decision making and algorithmic policy learning assumes that the decision maker's utility function only depends on the observed outcome.